Accessibility settings

 Voter ID - what you need to know

-From 4 May 2023, voters in England who wish to vote in person at a polling station (including those acting as a proxy on behalf of another individual) are now required to produce an accepted form of photo ID to prove their identity before they will be issued with a ballot paper.
-This is a national change implemented as part of the Elections Act 2022.
+Voters in England who wish to vote in person at a polling station (including those acting as a proxy on behalf of another individual) are now required to produce an accepted form of photo ID to prove their identity before they will be issued with a ballot paper.

 This will apply at all elections held in Tewkesbury Borough: